Loss aversion and the welfare ranking of policy interventions: Application

 \end{theorem}

 Like in the point-identified setting, we define a resampling scheme and state Theorem~\ref{thm:resample_size_intervalID} under the imposition of the hypothesis that $P \in \calP^{nec}_{00}$.
-The testing procedure based on the $T_3$ criterion function controls size uniformly over $\calP^{nec}$, a superset of $\calP_0$.
-The uniform size of the resampling inference scheme over $\calP^{nec}$ is stated formally in Theorem~\ref{thm:resample_size_intervalID} in Appendix~\ref{app:hadamard}.
+The testing procedure based on the $T_3$ criterion function controls size over all $P \in \calP^{nec}$, a superset of $\calP_0$.
+The size of the resampling inference scheme for $P \in \calP^{nec}$ and local alternatives is stated formally in Theorem~\ref{thm:resample_size_intervalID} in Appendix~\ref{app:hadamard}.
 However, using only a necessary condition for inference comes at a cost, which is the possibility of trivial power against some alternative $P \notin \calP_0$.
 For any $P \in \calP^{nec} \backslash \calP_0$, the probability of rejecting the null is also less than or equal to $\alpha$.
 More generally, results about size and power against various alternatives that can be specified for point identified distributions are not available for the partially identified case.
-On the other hand, the test controls size uniformly over the set $\calP_0$, which is a set of treatment outcome distributions that cannot be observed directly.
+On the other hand, the test controls size on $\calP_0$, which is a set of treatment outcome distributions that cannot be observed directly.

-An Online Supplemental Appendix provides Monte Carlo numerical evidence of the finite sample properties of both point- and partially-identified methods.
-The simulations show that tests have empirical size close to the nominal, and high power against selected alternatives.